bread-graphics/breadx/README.md

 * On its own, `breadx` is not compatible with libraries that use `lixcb` or Xlib.
 Consider using [`whitebreadx`](https://github.com/bread-graphics/whitebreadx) if this is important.
 * `breadx` provides no utility or helper functions beyond the requests that go on the wire.

-If you're looking for a more complete, full-Rust X11 implementation with support for all documented extensions, consider [x11rb](https://github.com/psychon/x11rb/).
-This project sets out to accomplish very much the same goal as breadx, although with different ideas of how to accomplish those goals.

 ## Tutorials/Examples

 For tutorials and examples of breadx's usage, check out [the docs](https://docs.rs/breadx).